Unfortunately, due to the Corona-virus crisis, it’s with great sadness we’ve had to temporarily close our doors. We are now in Hibernation.

-Passionately stolen by us, for you.
+Passionately stolen by us, for you

-Charlie’s idea is to ‘steal’ the best food and ingredients from around the world and bring them together in an all day menu of stretched sourdoughs, grills and salads: from Sea Bass, to pesto, to hoisin duck and wasabi.
+Charlie’s idea is to ‘steal’ the best food and ingredients from around the world and bring them together in an all-day menu of stretched sourdoughs, grills and salads: from Sea Bass, to pesto, to hoisin duck and wasabi.

 “We’re celebrating exciting national and international food styles by keeping what makes them delicious but reinventing their style and flavours for today” explains Charlie.

 The Stolen notion is also evident throughout the restaurant, with ‘stolen’ traffic cones and an old bike hanging outside.
 Inside menus taken from hundreds of other restaurants provide some of the wallpaper.